 The food will be hot (or cold) for the first round, but what happens after it’s been sitting out for an hour or more?

-I don’t know about you, but when I have 30 food options sitting in front of me, the last thing I want to do is take a monstrous serving size of one particular food.
-I want to take a tiny bit of everything so I can try each different recipe.
+When I have 30 food options sitting in front of me, the last thing I want to do is take a monstrous serving size of one particular food.
+I want to take a tiny bit of everything so I can try it all!

-4. Bring food that is easy to serve with one hand.
+4. Bring food you can serve with one hand.

-I personally try to stay away from any recipe that involves adding toppings or “extras” — unless it’s adding whipped cream to pie!
-I try to make sure that all the person needs to do is scoop or stab or grab with one hand while their other hand is free to hold their tray or squirming child 🙂
+I stay away from any recipe that involves adding toppings or “extras” — unless it’s adding whipped cream to pie.
+I also try to choose foods that can simply be scooped onto a plate relatively quickly and easily with just one hand, so the other hand is free to hold a tray or a squirming child.

 5. Plan ahead for “wet” foods.

-I certainly don’t think all potluck and party-going foods need to have a professional looking appearance, but when you bring a pot of chili that looks like road-kill or a cheesy dip that looks like orange slim, it might not go over as well as you were hoping.
+I certainly don’t think all potluck and party-going foods need to look like they were crafted by a professional chef, however, when you bring a pot of chili that looks like road-kill or a cheesy dip that looks like orange slim, it might not go over as well as you were hoping.

-Now, if the recipe is something you’d love to eat as leftovers (see #6 above) then you’ll be fine.
+Now, if the food you bring is something you’d love to eat as leftovers (see #6 above) then you’ll be fine.
 However, if you don’t want to bring it home with you, pick a recipe that is more visually appealing!

 I don’t want to be the one who caused them to get sick, so by listing out the ingredients, I feel like I clear myself and make it easier for those people to know if they can or cannot eat my food

-One of my favorite things to bring to almost any party is cheesy potatoes because they are SO simple to make, can easily be made ahead of time, kept warm for hours in a slow cooker… and EVERYONE loves them.
+One of my favorite things to bring to almost any party is cheesy potatoes because they are SO simple to make, can be made ahead of time, kept warm for hours in a slow cooker, taste great as leftovers… and EVERYONE loves them.
 They also go with almost any type of meat and work almost any time of the year.

-Trays of cookies, brownies (from a box), rice krispy bars, and other bars are also a staple for me as they can be made ahead of time and cut into small bite-size servings.
+Trays of cookies, brownies, rice krispy bars, and other hand-held desserts are also staples for me as they can be made ahead of time and cut into small bite-size servings.

-Of course, there are occasions when I take a little extra time time to whip up my famous holiday four-layer chocolate, peanut butter, caramel fudge (seriously, divine!) — BUT for the most part, I find it’s so much easier and less stressful if I keep things simple!
+Of course, there are occasions when I take a little extra time to whip up my famous holiday four-layer chocolate, peanut butter, caramel fudge — BUT for the most part, I find it’s so much easier and less stressful if I keep things simple!

-Oh, and don’t feel bad if you go the store-bought route.
-I happily scooped up a piece of store-bought triple-chocolate cheesecake at a potluck this weekend and I savored every last crumb!
+And don’t feel bad if you go the store-bought route.
+I happily scooped up a piece of store-bought triple-chocolate cheesecake at a recent potluck this weekend and I savored every last crumb!

 Where to find your next potluck recipe!